NullMember/MaxFirmata/README.md

 # Attention
-This external is ready to use but there is no reference or help file.
-Also binaries are not released yet.
-If you want to use this version of this external please refer to [PDFirmata](https://github.com/NullMember/PDFirmata).
+This external is ready to use but reference is not covering all methods.
+If you want to use this version of this external please refer to [PDFirmata](https://github.com/NullMember/PDFirmata) for more information about methods.
 You can still find older implementation in [v1.0 branch.](https://github.com/NullMember/MaxFirmata/tree/v1.0)

 # MaxFirmata
 Firmata Client for Max/MSP